freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 Essentially, we expect basic familiarity with some of the aforementioned technologies, tools, and libraries.
 With that being said, you are not required to be an expert on them in order to contribute.

-**If you want to help us improve our codebase, here's [how to setup freeCodeCamp locally](/docs/how-to-setup-freecodecamp-locally.md).**

-If you want to help us improve our codebase, you can either [setup freeCodeCamp locally](/docs/how-to-setup-freecodecamp-locally.md) or use Gitpod, a free online dev environment.
+**If you want to help us improve our codebase, you can either [setup freeCodeCamp locally](/docs/how-to-setup-freecodecamp-locally.md) or use Gitpod, a free online dev environment.**

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/freeCodeCamp/freeCodeCamp)